Mrs. Fisher's: Products

 Currently Mrs. Fisher's produces several types of potato chips: regular, rippled, BBQ, BBQ rippled, French Onion, and dark chips.
 The dark chips are made from a different potato.
-Mrs. Fisher's chips, which in total is sold at the rate of about 600,000 pounds per year.
 The company also produces caramel corn, nuts and other items under separate label.

+The company has been estimated to produce around 600 tons of potato chips per year.

 FDA regulation

 In 2017, Mrs. Fisher's was forced to make big changes in its traditional recipe when the U.S. Food and Drug Administration (FDA) issued a ban on partially hydrogenated oils.
-Since the ruling, Mrs. Fisher’s has been adjusting their chip recipe and customers have noticed a difference.
+Since the ruling, Mrs. Fisher’s has adjusted their chip recipe to use hydrogenated soybean oil instead.
 The company states that it has been the third time in the company’s history that an FDA regulation has caused the company to change their recipe.